 To report an electrical incident call 1800 000 922.

 OR fill out our Electrical incident form.

-(If you don’t do this, the information you type in the form will not be saved)
+Note: If you do not download the form, the information you fill in will not be saved.

 Electricity supply companies